-Mary Virginia Swanson is an author and educator who helps artists find the strengths in their work, identify appreciative audiences and present their work in an informed, professional manner.
+Mary Virginia Swanson is an author, educator and mentor who helps artists find the strengths in their work, identify appreciative audiences and present their work in an informed, professional manner.
 Her seminars and lectures on marketing opportunities have proven to aid photographers in moving their careers to the next level.
 During her career she has worked in the fine art, documentary, photojournalism and licensing arenas.
 Swanson co-authored with Darius Himes the acclaimed Publish Your Photography Book: Revised & Updated (2014).
 Her current book project is Finding Your Audience: An Introduction to Marketing Your Photographs

 Susan White is the Director of Photography at Vanity Fair Magazine for many years and is now a private consultant for photographers.

 Allegra Wilde is a Founder of Eyeist, LLC, the online portfolio review service.
 She is a well known consultant in the photo industry and has been a Picture/Visual Strategist, Creative Director and Consultant to artists, photographers, and other art-based businesses in the advertising, editorial assignment, and fine-art marketplaces.
 Allegra is a recognized photography industry authority on the agent/artist relationship, marketing for artists, agency and talent branding, picture strategy and image editing.
 Reviewer Preference: Open to seeing motion samples in addition to still photography.